TTM (Trailing Twelve Months) Explained: What It Is & How It Is Used

 Director of Content

-Most mature and large public companies hit a rhythm of predictability with their revenue, profit, and budgeting needs to where they can follow a fiscal calendar or annual cycle to discuss key initiatives that will continue to preserve and drive growth.
+Most mature and large public companies hit a rhythm of predictability with their total revenue, profit, and budgeting needs to where they can follow a fiscal calendar or annual cycle to discuss key initiatives that will continue to preserve and drive growth.

 But many early-stage companies need to engage in the budgeting process and keep a close eye on important metrics in smaller time frames, such as quarterly or monthly.
 Even then, forecasts can still expand out to 12, 18, or 24 months to see how present-day decisions made around SaaS pricing strategy or headcount planning will impact the future.